Zurich Insurance Group: Zurich Insurance Group (since 2012)

 In April 2012, Zurich Financial Services Ltd changed back to its original name, Zurich Insurance Group Ltd. In a statement, the Group explained the rationale behind the name change.
 "In recognition of this strategic focus, the reference to financial services in the company name has been replaced by indicating the insurance activity of the Group instead and to specify the purpose accordingly."

 In December 2015, the CEO Martin Senn announced his resignation.
 Despite years of highly profitable business operations, the focus was put on recent events which forced Senn to step down.
 Interim chairman Tom de Swaan took over as acting CEO.

 In January 2016, it was announced that Zurich had hired Mario Greco, CEO of Generali as its next chief executive, and that he would start in May.

 Zurich Spain launched Klinc in 2018, a Spanish digital company that offers online insurance plans for cars, life, home, devices, and micromobility led by Stefano de Liguoro, Head of Digital at Zurich Seguros.
 The company sprung from the multinational insurance company Zurich Seguros.
 In 2021, the company merged with doppo, a digital auto insurance start up.
 Zurich Klinc is dedicated to promoting a healthy and sustainable lifestyle.
 As a result, it focuses on promoting and sponsoring sporting events such as the Orbea Monegros, and the Orbea Klasika in Bilbao.

 In November 2021, Zurich signed an acquisition agreement with Texas-based Special Insurance Services.

 On 3 January 2022, Zurich Insurance Group announced that its Italian subsidiary, Zurich Investments Life S.p.A. had agreed to sell its life and pension back book to the Portuguese insurer and wealth management platform GamaLife – Companhia de Seguros de Vida, S.A.
 (GamaLife), for an undisclosed sum.
 Zurich said the transaction was expected to release approximately $1.2bn (£907m, €1bn) of capital.

 In March 2022, following the Russian invasion of Ukraine, Zurich Insurance suspended the use of its logo containing an encircled "Z" on social media due to the association of an enclosed "Z" as support of Russian violence against Ukrainians.

+In March 2026, Zurich Insurance agreed to takeover Beazley plc in a deal valued at £8.1 billion.